-My soul mate and my better half gets spiritually and psychologically exhausted after every three months of bearing the brunt of keeping yours truly fed from her marital prison called the kitchen.
-Her tolerance level takes a nosedive due to this drudgery and her mind turns into an insufferable fault finding device transforming her into a terrifying shrew.
-My life then becomes a precipice or a tightrope walk ever watchful and alert not to get into the harm’s way.
-I simply cannot make serious mistakes like forgetting to fetch her pair of socks along with mine before our daily morning walks or turn on the ceiling fan without asking her or the blunder of adding a few milligrams of extra sugar in the only meal I prepare for, her morning coffee.
+My soul mate and better half becomes spiritually and psychologically exhausted every few months from bearing the brunt of keeping yours truly fed.
+Her tolerance level nosedives from the drudgery and her mind turns into an insufferable fault-finding device.
+My life then becomes a precipice or a tightrope that I must walk while being ever watchful and alert to avoid getting into harm’s way.
+I simply cannot make serious mistakes like forgetting to fetch her pair of socks along with mine before our daily morning walks or turn on the ceiling fan without asking her or blunder by adding a few milligrams of extra sugar in the only meal I prepare for, her morning coffee.

-Hence when I surprised her with a ‘one week Himalayan vacation’ within 45 days of our ‘Ten day Ajanta-Ellora Mumbai’ vacation, she had every reason to get excited and play the menopausal Cinderella preparing an unusual 4 course lunch on two straight days.
+Hence, when I surprised her with a ‘one-week Himalayan vacation’ within 45 days of our ‘Ten-day Ajanta-Ellora Mumbai’ vacation, she had every reason to get excited and respond by preparing an unusual 4-course lunch on two straight days.

-We Hindus consider dunking in river Ganges as a sin cleanser and trekking the holy Himalayas Mountains as a sure way for eternal salvation.
-I had always nurtured a desire to take a holy dip in the most pristine and unpolluted waters of the Ganges as it first appears right down the Himalayan glaciers of Gaumukh and Katling more out of spiritual curiosity than to absolve myself of my past sins, a number I am sure surpasses the number of Pine trees in the Himalayas.
+We Hindus consider dunking in river Ganges a sin cleanser and trekking the holy Himalaya Mountains a sure way to find eternal salvation.
+I had always nurtured a desire to take a holy dip in the most pristine and unpolluted waters of the Ganges as it first appears at the base of the Himalayan glaciers, Gaumukh and Katling.
+I wanted to go more out of spiritual curiosity than to absolve myself of my past sins, a number I am sure surpasses the number of pine trees in the Himalayas.

-Due to the belief that the soul attains salvation when ashes of cremated bodies are immersed in the Ganges, often, mortal remains find their way into the holy river along with ashes apart from the left overs of rituals.
+Due to the belief that the soul attains salvation when the ashes of its cremated body are immersed in the Ganges, mortal remains often find their way into the holy river along with ashes apart from the left overs of rituals.
 Hence the only place where pure and unpolluted Ganges water that I could think of to dunk my body was at its birthplace in the Himalayas, right at the Glacier that feeds it.

-River Ganges is a glacier fed river that melts and comes down the Himalayas in two main streams creating two main water sources known as Bagirathi and Alakananda rivers.
+The River Ganges is a glacier-fed river that runs down the Himalayas in two main streams, the Bagirathi and Alakananda rivers.
 I decided to go to Gaumukh glacier for my endeavour since it also involved a highly scenic 12-mile trek from Gangotri through the Himalayan range popularly known as the Gaumukh trek.

 Gangotri is located in the mountainous region of Uttarakhand state in Northern India and is about 120 miles from Dehradun, the nearest airport and its state capital.

-I booked the round trip flight tickets from Bangalore to Dehradun through New Delhi planning on staying there for a week.
-I chose a highly rated resort, ‘Glass house by the Ganges’ on the banks of the holy Ganges as our hub for our week long stay since Dehradun, valley of flowers, Gangotri and the trek to Gaumukh all appeared to be located pretty close on Google Maps.
+I booked the round trip flight tickets from Bangalore to Dehradun through New Delhi and planned on staying there for a week.
+I chose a highly rated resort, ‘Glass house by the Ganges,’ on the banks of the holy Ganges as our hub for our week long stay since Dehradun, Valley of Flowers, Gangotri, and the trek to Gaumukh all appeared to be located pretty close to each other on Google Maps.
 I was confident that there was ample time to visit all the three places.

 I was wrong.

-When you are travelling in the mountainous Uttarakhand you have to know these things;
+When you are travelling in the mountainous Uttarakhand, you must know these things:

 1) There are no direct roads from one tourist attraction to the other.
-For instance to go valley of flowers from Hrishikesh and then go on to Gangotri is not possible since they are in two different directions and there is no direct road between Valley of flowers and Gangotri.
-The aerial distance between Gangotri and Valley of flowers is 40 Miles but the mountain terrain requires a travelling distance of more than 120 miles and a travel time of more than two days unless of course you are in the caliber of Edmund Hillary to take a hike and climb all the mountains within a day.
+For instance, it is not possible to go to the Valley of Flowers from Hrishikesh and then to go on to Gangotri since they are in two different directions and there is no direct road between Valley of Flowers and Gangotri.
+The aerial distance between Gangotri and Valley of flowers is 40 miles but the mountainous terrain requires travelling a distance of more than 120 miles over two days unless, of course, your fitness is the caliber of Edmund Hillary and you can hike all the mountains within a day.

 2) The maximum speed that can be attained in these regions is about 10 to 25 miles per hour depending upon the road conditions and density of traffic.
-The roads are narrow, go up and down many mountains with approaching vehicles having very little way around and there is a constant danger of landslides and slippery falls into the adjacent gorge or cliff.
+The roads are not much more than one lane wide so as they wind through the mountains, approaching vehicles having very little space to move around each other.
+There is a constant danger of landslides and slippery falls into the adjacent gorge or cliff.

 The taxi rental agency from which I had booked a new Toyota Cresta advised me to hire the vehicle for the entire duration of my stay since it was not easy to get taxis in the interior towns.
 6000 Rs(USD 80) per day was the amount stipulated by Guddu, the broker and the English-speaking intermediary between the taxi owner and us.

-Driver Sonu whose full name was Sohan Negi was a handsome young man with fashionably trimmed beard received us at the airport.
-He also owned the car along with his brother-in-law.
+Driver Sonu. whose full name was Sohan Negi. was a handsome young man with fashionably trimmed bear.
+He received us at the airport.
+He owned the car along with his brother-in-law.
 His trousers dropped so much below his crotch that I was afraid I would face the torture of witnessing that spectacle any time.

 “Hi.
 I am Mohan and this is Mamatha” I said joyfully.
 After giving us the faintest of bows and the tiniest of nods, he reached out to our suitcases in our hands.

-“Glasshouse by the Ganges” located at around 40 miles close to a small town called Shivpuri and it took 3 hours for us to reach our resort.
-The manager of the resort, Gajendra had been appropriately christened since his physique could be compared to a pachyderm (Gajendra means a male elephant in Sanskrit).
-He made a disapproving and a reproachful face and said “No” when I asked him if there was bar at the resort or if alcohol was available at the restaurant since a glass of beer is a great welcome drink after long travel.
+“Glasshouse by the Ganges” is located at around 40 miles close to a small town called Shivpuri and it took 3 hours for us to reach our resort.
+The manager of the resort, Gajendra, had been appropriately christened since his physique could be compared to a pachyderm (Gajendra means a male elephant in Sanskrit).
+He made a disapproving and a reproachful face and said “No.” when I asked him if there was bar at the resort or if alcohol was available at the restaurant since a glass of beer is a greatly welcomed drink after long travel.
 I went to our tent wondering why he should be upset if his guests drank alcohol.